 As a bag maker I push the boundaries.
-I get inspiration from new fabrics, new materials, new colors.
+I get inspiration from new fabrics, new materials, new colours.
 Well, everything actually.
-Marcel Prins the artist and not my husband posted a contest link on my Facebook.
+Marcel Prins the artist and not my husband posted a competition link on my Facebook.
 There was a bag competition for leather bags with Hester van Eeghen in the jury.
 “Make a royal bag”.
 And there went my fantasy.
 Everyone would make a bag for Maxima of course.
 Then why not me for the future Queen Amalia?

 I hadn't worked with leather much before.
 But leather is also just fabric or material.
 After all, how difficult can it be.
-And the world is there for the naive people, right?
+And the world is for the naive people, right?
 So a beautiful leather bag made just like you would make a fabric bag.
 My chances?
 Well, I wouldn't win, but I would definitely win the… prize.
 I mean, what I make is beautiful and good.

 A really exciting journey.
 You had to make a presentation, you had to make videos of the “learning” process and explain why you had made this bag.
 And then of course the leather itself.
 Damn that's kinda hard.

 The day came and we were invited to The Hague.
 All bags would be presented there.
 We go there, really exciting, stomachache and not sleeping of course.
-But tomorrow.....

 When we entered the chic museum, I was already getting smaller.
 In large letters it read “Bag Contest for Experienced Leather Workers”.
 Upon entering, Hester saw me immediately and changed color and rushed towards me.
-“Oh what a beautiful bag you had!” but you had last year's theme!
-Oops!!!
+“Oh what a beautiful bag you had!” but you had last year's theme! oops!!!
 Dom, I went straight to work and made my bag.
 But you enter a competition for your own process and to push your limits.

 First waited a week of course, but then the naughty shoes and called.
 Monique was immediately enthusiastic and I was able to visit Beuningen.
-We spent an afternoon where I got all kinds of tips about tools and materials you need.
+We spent an afternoon where I got all kinds of tips about tools and materials that you need.
 It was not only very educational but also very enjoyable.
 So I was able to get started...

 Experienced leather worker?
 Leather has its own dynamics and techniques.
 Monique is not only a great bag maker but we also had a great time.
 I am a FAN of her!
 Thanks to her, I got a big push in the back.
 I haven't finished learning yet, but that's why this bag "Ode to Monique".
-Before that it will be something!